SrushtiV12/BUZZHUB-/README.md

 # BUZZHUB
-A modern **MERN Stack** platform designed for seamless content sharing, user engagement, and a smooth social-media–like experience.
+A modern **MERN Stack** event management platform where users can create events, explore ongoing events, and stay updated with what’s happening around them.

 ---

-## 📖 About the Project
+## About the Project
-**BUZZHUB** is a full-stack MERN application built to enable users to create, interact, and share content.
+**BUZZHUB** is a full-stack MERN application designed to simplify event discovery and event creation.
-It includes a responsive UI, secure backend APIs, and a scalable architecture suitable for real-world applications.

----
+Users can:

+- Create and manage their own events
+- Explore events happening around them
+- View event details in a clean and responsive interface
+- Stay updated with ongoing and trending events

 ## ⭐ Features